Alifatlawi/SecretsFile/README.md

 **6. Contact Us:**

 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at alawi_amer@yahoo.co.uk

----

-Make sure to insert the correct date and any contact information where indicated.
-Adjust any sections as needed based on your app's actual practices.
-And again, please consult with legal counsel to ensure that your privacy policy complies with all relevant laws and regulations.